Because appointments can be brief, it's a good idea to come prepared.

 - Do I need any tests?

-- What treatments or home remedies might help me feel better?
+- Are there any treatments or home remedies that might help me feel better?

-- Should I limit or avoid certain foods or drinks?
+- Do I need to limit or avoid certain foods or drinks?

 - Are there any other lifestyle changes that could help prevent gas pains?

 Don't hesitate to ask additional questions as they occur to you during your appointment.

 What to expect from your doctor